-The 279 room landmark Claremont Hotel Club and Spa is situated on 22 landscaped acres in Berkeley; with panoramic views overlooking the San Francisco Bay.
+The 276 room landmark Claremont Club and Spa, a Fairmont Hotel is situated on 22 landscaped acres in Berkeley; with panoramic views overlooking the San Francisco Bay.
 It is known as one of the most iconic structures in the city of Berkeley and a prestigious regional destination resort.
 It is also considered to be one of the most prestigious Tennis and Social Clubs in the city of Berkeley.

 Loved the look of the place from the outside..altho you quickly feel like an inconvenience being shuffled out of the way.
 The hotel is rich with history and has very nice decor..the room was big, with a big bathroom.

 The trexk to the room was ridiculous, having to take two elevators and very long walks on different levels while carrying your things.
 The room floor needed vacuumed, you could feel stuff on the carpet.
 After we checked in, we left to go get dinner and you can't get out of the gate without a special card given at the front desk.
 Well guess what- oh, and it cost $30 for this parking privilege.

 Wonderful location.
 Grand old building which has been well maintained.
 It had been some years since I last stayed there and the place seemed in better shape than it was.